AdolfoSalinas/ElasticNetRegressionPractice_HousingData/README.md

 # ElasticNetRegressionPractice_HousingData

-A Practice problem with elastic net regression
+An elastic net regression to predict home prices with grid search